DukeRobotics/documentation/intro-project/README.md

 We're going to start off by wiring four LEDs to the Arduino.
 The two front LEDs should turn on if the rover is moving forward, and the two back LEDs should turn on if the rover is moving backward.

-To set the moving state (forward/backward), consider creating a variable inside of the code that has set values for stopped, moving forward, and moving backward.
+To represent the moving state (forward/backward), consider creating a variable inside of the code that has set values for stopped, moving forward, and moving backward.
 This may come in handy later when we wire up some motors to the rover.

 ## Making the Rover Move

 ### Background

 To allow our rover to "move", we need to attach and wire motors to the Arduino.
 (It won't actually move on the screen - we'll just make some motors spin.)
 However, we won't directly connect them to the Arduino digital pins.
-Instead, we'll connect them to an H-bridge Motor Controller.
+If we only wanted to move in a single direction, we could use a simple transistor.
+Instead, because we want bi-directional movement, we'll connect them to an H-bridge Motor Controller.
 The digital pins on the Arduino can't supply enough current to run the motors, which is why we have to take this intermediary step.

 https://create.arduino.cc/projecthub/electropeak/the-beginner-s-guide-to-control-motors-by-arduino-and-l293d-139307 has more information on how the H-bridge and motors work.